 - Applications Deadline: March 31, 2022

-- Course Level: Scholarships are available to pursue an undergraduate or postgraduate course
+- Course Level: The studentships are available to pursue an undergraduate or postgraduate course

-- Study Subject: Scholarships are awarded to study aviation courses.
+- Study Subject: The studentships are awarded to study aviation courses.

-- Awards: The scholarship is valued at 5000 USD (paid at the current conversion rate) per year for 1 year.
+- Awards: The grant is valued at 5000 USD (paid at the current conversion rate) per year for 1 year.

 - Nationality: Scholarship is open to both domestic and international women students.